fsans/FileMakerDAO/README.md

 FileMaker AMF gateway

 @author Francesc Sans fsans@ntwk.es
 @version 1.0

 Copyright (c) 2012 Network BCN Software

-  his program is free software: you can redistribute it and/or modify
-     it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ------------------------------------------------------------------------------